numba/numba/docs/source/extending/entrypoints.rst

 compiler.
 An example of this is the `numba-scipy
 <https://github.com/numba/numba-scipy>`_ package, which adds support for some
 SciPy functions to Numba.
-The end user does not need to ``import numba_scipy`` to enable compiler support for SciPy.
-The extension only needs to be installed in the Python environment.
+The end user does not need to ``import numba_scipy`` to enable compiler support for SciPy, the extension only needs to be installed in the Python environment.

 Numba discovers extensions with the `entry points